 This fund will be held by the School Board and be accessed by the principal for the purposes of accessing professional coaching and support in their leadership role.
-Guidelines, including the details of how the programme will operate, and criteria for providers, will be developed by the Ministry, in consultation with NZEI TRR, during Term 3, 2023.
+Guidelines, including the details of how the programme will operate, and criteria for providers, will be developed by the parties prior to 6 April 2023.